ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 I do not dismiss performance reviews out of hand.
 I have received performance reviews with feedback that has helped me grow significantly as a manager and leader.
 I have also given reviews that have helped people grow tremendously.
 I have also failed at them as well.

 With that in mind, here is some advice for conducting productive performance reviews:
 - Give yourself plenty of time to write these reviews.
-It will take time to gather feedback, speak to peers, review your notes, and draft the full review
+It will take time to gather feedback, speak to peers, review your notes, and draft the full review.
 - Keep notes throughout the year.
 When this person excels or performs below expectations on a task/goal/expectation make note of it.
 When you receive feedback on this person from their peers or other managers, make note of it.
 - Have a concrete example for each piece of feedback.
-Feedback without an example does not resonant and in my opinion can come across like an opinion versus an objective observation.
+Feedback without an example does not resonate and from my experience can come across like an opinion versus an objective observation.
 - Don’t schedule these meetings back to back.
 When its performance review "season", I typically only schedule one in a day or if in the same day, spaced out by 4-5 hours.
-- Give yourself enough time to conduct them, I typically set aside 60 minutes
+- Give yourself enough time to conduct them, I typically set aside 60 minutes.
-- Write it down, potentially separate review from compensation
+- Write it down, potentially separate review from compensation.
-- Schedule regular checkins (e.g. 1-1s, goal reviews, etc.) to ensure feedback is being addressed
+- Schedule regular checkins (e.g. 1-1s, goal reviews, etc.) to ensure feedback is being addressed.

 Do not save up all your "feedback" for performance reviews.
 Practice [radical candor](https://www.amazon.com/Radical-Candor-Kick-Ass-Without-Humanity/dp/1427283125) (care deeply and challenge directly) to ensure you are providing ongoing guidance and support.

 Lastly, I find it is important to have [a rubric](https://firstround.com/review/one-rubric-changed-boxs-engineering-performance-heres-how/) (e.g. career ladder) to support the growth of your people.
 This rubric ties directly into performance reviews and I have seen it used as parameter in the function of promotions and raises.

 **Agenda and topics:**
-- The performance review contains feedback from
+- The performance review contains feedback from:
-  - you (the manager)
+  - You (the manager)
-  - teammates/peers
+  - Teammates/peers
-  - anyone that reports to them (if they are a manager)
+  - Anyone that reports to them (if they are a manager)
-  - self-review
+  - Self-review
   - As a manager, you consolidate and summarize the feedback
 - Walk through the review (follow your company's standard documentation)
 - Have a discussion around strengths, accomplishments, areas of improvements, goals
-- An example set of questions may be
+- An example set of questions may be:
   - What areas of largest impact did you have on your projects, your team or the organization?
   - What are your key strengths?
   - What could you improve?